ezsystems/commerce-documentation/docs/guide/navigation/navigation.md

 ### Modifying the search query

-You can extend the search query before navigation data is fetched using two events that are thrown before the search query is submitted:
+You can extend the search query before navigation data is fetched.
+You do this by using two events that are thrown before the search query is submitted:

 - `PostBuildEzContentQueryEven` -  thrown just before content model for the navigation is fetched.
 - `PostBuildSolrQueryEvent` - thrown just before catalog content for the navigation is fetched.

 ### Injecting catalog data

 The product catalog is injected into the prepared navigation.
-You can have multiple product catalogs, on any level.
+You can have multiple product catalogs on any level.

-If you are using the content model data provider, place categories and products directly under the product catalog and then in the catalog's Root node Field point to the catalog's Location ID.
+If you are using the content model data provider, place categories and products directly under the product catalog and then, in the catalog's Root node Field, point to the catalog's Location ID.

 ![](../img/navigation_6.png)

-If you are using the eContent data provider, in the catalog's Root node Field point to the installation's root element.
+If you are using the eContent data provider, in the catalog's Root node Field, point to the installation's root element.